 How You Can Help

 Join Our Mailing List - If you are not already receiving emails from HHPCommunity for Change, please fill out the Contact form below.
 That will allow us to send an email when we are mobilizing on a specific issue like recommendations on new Board members.

-Engage Others - Ask your friends and neighbors, particularly new neighbors, if they are on our mailing list.
+Help Us Grow Our Email List - Ask your friends and neighbors, particularly new neighbors, if they are on our mailing list.
 If they are not, send them the link to our website and ask them to sign up.